florentroques/mynotes/README.md

 If issue with error 500 caused by permalinks -> remove .htaccess

 ## Facebook Video embed
-for mobile videos embed, if issue try with m.facebook instead of www.facebook
+for mobile videos embed, if issue go to the video url with m.facebook instead of www.facebook and then find copy the video tag